wwpa65/MechaCar_Statistical_Analysis/README.md

 A statistical study design is proposed to predict vehicle performance (by fuel efficiency, MPG) and to evaluate performance between MechaCar and competitor vehicles includes the following.

+Note: In this description, I use the term "vehicle parameters" for the vehicle measurements that are used for evaluations by companies.

 - Linear Modeling of vehicle parameters to identify vehicle parameters that affect fuel efficiency (including MechaCar vehicles and vehicles of Other Competitors).
   - This can be performed by using publicly available large data set with as many numerical vehicle parameters ((including MPG) as possible for linear         modeling.
   - Correlation analysis priot to linear modeling will help identifying the vehicle parameters that highly correlate with fuel effiency (MPG)